edunad/prop_mesh/README.md

 ## KNOWN ISSUES

 - When props / thrusters / etc are "welded" to QUBE, on Adv.Duplicator / Duplicator, it will loose the original constraints
-- If your model looks "weird" try converting the faces to tris (if you use blender, when exporting the obj, tick "Triangulate Faces"
+- If your model looks **"weird"** try converting the faces to tris (if you use blender, when exporting the obj, tick **"Triangulate Faces"**
-- Textures might fail if not on GMOD BRANCH "x64-x86", since chromium has not been merged yet.
+**- Textures might fail if not on GMOD BRANCH "x64-x86", since chromium has not been merged yet.**

 ## TODO